sreetamdas/karma/README.md

   ```
 - Open this project in VS Code, and then go to `Run > Start Bebugging` or simply hit `F5`.

-This opens up another instance of VS Code, with the "dev" version of Karma!
+This opens up another instance of VS Code, with the "dev" version of _Karma_!
 You can edit the color tokens in `src/tokens.ts` or change individual theme color variables in `src/generateTheme.ts`.
 Please make sure to use the [VS Code Theme Color reference](https://code.visualstudio.com/api/references/theme-color)!

 ## Credits